 Testing out the Aldi uniform

 Chloe, our youngest, was invited to try out the new school range from Aldi and star in their advert (see below).
-It was a fantastic day, and both Skint Mum and I had a cameo at the end.
+It was a fantastic day, and we both had a cameo at the end.

 To say she had a brilliant time is an understatement.
 From trying to eat a jar of Nutella (after smudging a lot of it down her jumper while baking) to covering her polo shirt in paint to running around playing chase, basketball and football, she loved her day at school.

-What she didn’t realise was that as she was playing, she was giving the uniform a good test drive.
+What she didn’t realise was that she was giving the uniform a good test drive as she played.

 Could it withstand a no-holds-barred kid who didn’t care what they were wearing but still wanted to have fun?
 Yes, it could!